 First, go to Page 0 of the layout file.

 Page 0 is the Default Page Template.
 Items placed on this page show on every page of the layout that is assigned to follow this Page Template.
 It's possible to set up more than one page template.
 Please refer to the Related Articles section below for more information.

 Using the CAD tools, create a border and title block that you want to display on each page of the layout.

-Using Text or Rich Text , add your company name, project information and any other notations that you want to display on every page of the layout.
+Using Text or Rich Text , add a company name, project information and any other notations that you may want to display on each page of the layout.

 Macros are special commands that insert dynamic information into a text box.
 After placing a text object in the layout, select the Insert Macro tool to insert a macro.

 Text Macros are available in both plan and layout files, but are particularly useful in layouts, allowing you to automatically insert useful information such as the page number, date and time, and file name.

 You can use the Layout Page Number (%page%) macro to show the page number for each page of the layout.